-This code has been developed by the Chiropractic Board of Australia under section 39 of the National Law.
+This code has been developed by most National Boards under section 39 of the National Law.

 This code is substantially based on the Code of conduct for registered health practitioners adopted by a number of the National Boards as part of the National Registration and Accreditation Scheme (the National Scheme) with further inclusions specifically for the chiropractic profession.